sbcshop/GPS_RTK_HAT_Software/README.md

 * ***GF:*** The GEO LED can be configured to turn on/off for geofencing applications.

+FENCE: A led indication for a geofence.
+U-Center configuration. will change when a geofence is set up, going high or low.
+When the module leaves a preset boundary, it may be used to start alerts and do other actions.

+PPS: a pulse-per-second led indicator.
+When receiving a basic GPS/GNSS location lock, the module starts flashing at 1Hz.

+RTK: A real-time kinematic led indicator. when the gadget is operating in standard GPS mode, it stays high. blinking starts when the module enters RTK float mode after receiving RTCM adjustments.
+When the module switches to RTK fixed mode and starts to output locations with a precision of a cm, it drops.

 #### USB
 To connect the ZED-F9R to u-center software, you can attach a USB Type-C cable to the connector.